D0bledore/store-sales-forecast/README.md

 ## Acknowledgments

+General research assistance, technical clarification, and formatting suggestions were supported by OpenAI's ChatGPT.
+This tool was used to refine explanations, structure code snippets, and improve markdown writing throughout the project.
+Any original code or logic built using guidance has been written and implemented by the project author.

+Research and methodological framing was also inspired by foundational works in time series forecasting, particularly:

+- Hyndman, R. J., & Athanasopoulos, G. (2018). *Forecasting: Principles and Practice* (2nd ed).
+OTexts. https://otexts.com/fpp2/
+- Holbrook, R. (2021). *Forecasting with Machine Learning*.
+Kaggle Learn. https://www.kaggle.com/code/ryanholbrook/forecasting-with-machine-learning.

 - Dataset: [Store Sales - Time Series Forecasting](https://www.kaggle.com/competitions/store-sales-time-series-forecasting)
 - Educational Provider: Code Institute – for curriculum support and guidance
 - Forecasting Engine: Facebook Prophet – developed by Meta and used under its open-source license